Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/notes-on-stem.md

 > “As to your question concerning the study of theoretical physics, I can state only that it is necessary to learn ALL its main branches, and the sequence of study is dictated by their mutual relationship.
 As a method of study, I can only emphasize that you must perform all the calculations by yourself, and must not leave it to the authors of the books you have read.”
 > – *L. D. Landau, cited in E. M. Lifshitz, Am.
 J. Phys.
 45, 415 (1977); doi: 10.1119/1.10828*

-Nevertheless, the theoretical foundations outlined below reflect only my personal experience and biases.
-They are offered tentatively, for readers to consider at their own discretion.
+Nowadays one might add that you should also not leave it to ChatGPT or Deepseek.
+With this in mind, the theoretical foundations outlined below are presented **solely based on my personal experience and biases**.
+They are offered **tentatively**, as a guide for readers to explore, question, and adapt according to their own learning journey.
+My hope is to provide a structured starting point for those interested in developing a solid understanding of the physics underlying medical and engineering applications, without imposing a rigid path or claiming completeness.

 # Fundamental Commonly Covered in Undergraduate